 If your dog eats or is exposed to something questionable:

-1. Identify what it was and how much was ingested.
+Identify what it was and how much was ingested.
+Veterinary professionals will need this information.

 Dogs are curious explorers, just like kids.
 If something carries a warning label for children, it probably poses a risk for pets too.
-Secure anything with fine print, pet-proof your trash, and stay familiar with the risks in your environment.
-By making a few simple adjustments you can prevent accidents, keep your dog safe, and enjoy peace of mind.
+Securing anything with fine print, pet-proof your trash, and staying familiar with the risks in your environment can reduce risk.
+By making a few simple adjustments can prevent accidents, support your dog’s safety, and provide peace of mind.

 Dr. C, DVM - a veterinarian who has worked in private practice and animal welfare while occasionally donating her time to research to improve the safety of animal products.
 Working in animal welfare inspired her to pursue opportunities that foster open educational dialogue that meet people where they are in their lives.
 In her spare time she enjoys gardening, hiking, and cooking with her family.